 In memory of the Very Rev. William Buckland, D.D., F.R.S.
 Dean of Westminster, and of the Most Honourable Order of the Bath.
 Formerly Canon of Christ Church Oxford, Trustee of the British Museum, first Professor of Geology and Mineralogy in the University of Oxford, founder of the museum of geology which he bequeathed to that university.
 Endued with superior intellect, he applied the powers of his mind to the honour and glory of God, the advancement of science and the welfare of mankind.
 Born March 12 1784, died August 14 1856, aged 72.
 For the Lord giveth wisdom: out of his mouth cometh knowledge and understanding.
 Proverbs II, v.6.
 Erected by his children.

 "The Life and Correspondence of William Buckland" by his daughter Mrs Gordon (1894), Book reprinted 2017

 Oxford Dictionary of National Biography 2004 for William, Mary and Frank

-For some of his papers see National Register of Archives
+For some of his papers see the National Register of Archives

-Mary Morland's fossils sketchbook is in the Devon Record Office
+Mary Morland's fossils sketchbook is in the Devon Archives and Local Studies

 12th March 1784